 UNDERSTANDING DOMAIN NAME RULES

-Fake websites are an extremely common scam.
-To identify the fakes, you need to understand these rules for domain names.
+This page exists because fake websites are an extremely common scam.
+To identify the fakes, you need to understand the rules for domain names.

 THE RULES top